emmercm/www/src/blog/_consensus-before-implementation.md

 I like written artifacts, I blog about the importance of them a lot.

 I think an artifact that engineers under-use is a problem statement document.
 The goal is to get people to agree on the outcome you want to achieve, and it opens the door to discussing _how_ to achieve it.
-They are typically lightweight to write & read (1-2 pages max), so they shouldn't be burdensome to anyone (unless you don't actually know what the problem is).
+They are typically lightweight to write & read (1-2 pages max), so they shouldn't be burdensome to anyone.

-I believe writing and presenting a problem statement document conveys to the other party two things:
+In the context of outside contributions, I believe that writing and presenting a problem statement document conveys to the other party two things:

 1. You've put in the work to understand that a change is important and truly necessary.
 2. You're inviting discussion and feedback.

 A pull request is not an invitation for discussion.
+You need to put in the work up-front
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY5MDAzMjg4LDEwMzI2ODEzMjIsLTE3Nj
+eyJoaXN0b3J5IjpbMTA4NDExMzAwLDEwMzI2ODEzMjIsLTE3Nj
 I0NTYzMjFdfQ==
 -->